millicast/Millicast-ObjC-SDK-iOS-Sample-App-in-Swift/README.md

       - A valid Subscriber Token.
     - Any other values may result in failure to connect.
   - More details on Subscribe Token [here](https://docs.millicast.com/docs/secure-the-millicast-viewer-api#create-a-subscribe-token).

+# Miscellaneous
+- The SA enables Background Mode for "[Audio, AirPlay, and Picture in Picture](https://developer.apple.com/documentation/avfoundation/media_playback/creating_a_basic_video_player_ios_and_tvos/enabling_background_audio)".
+  - This allows the SA to continue subscribing and not lose its connection to the Millicast backend when it is moved to the background for any reason.